Game Development Project Management: Tips From Top Studios

 Expert: Sitara Shefta

-Game Project Management Tip: Support employee happiness with Agile scope management and cross-functionality.
+Game Development Project Management Tip: Support employee happiness with Agile scope management and cross-functionality.

 Studio head Sitara Shefta built No Brakes Games from scratch.
 She brings large studio experience to direct this indie studio on a platform of sustainability, trust, respect, work-life balance, and quality.
 The culture is notably more relaxed than is typical to the industry.
 Shefta believes that happy teams make better games.